-I am a registered member of the BACP – the British Association for Counselling & Psychotherapy – and work according to their ethical framework.
+I am a registered member of the BACP – the British Association for Counselling & Psychotherapy – and work in accordance with its ethical framework.
 I have completed specialised training, which has enabled me to offer you a safe, ethical, and professional online telephone and email counselling standard.
-I’m registered with the ICO – Information Commissioner’s Office – and I’m fully insured.
+I’m registered with the ICO (Information Commissioner’s Office) and fully insured.

 I have lived experience of neurodivergence.
-However, I am mindful that my experience may not be the same as yours.
+However, I am mindful that my experience may differ from yours.
 I provide a space in which you can explore what your neurodivergence means for you, whether that is being Autistic, having ADHD, or other differences.
-(I am an ATAA – Adaptive Therapy for Autistic Adults -trained practitioner).
+I am trained in Adaptive Therapy for Autistic Adults (ATAA®).

 I’m a person-centred therapist, so I trust you to lead sessions with what you want to bring.
-I offer talking therapy, and I also use creative tools and other techniques to help you discover or identify your feelings and find suitable coping mechanisms.
+I listen to your thoughts and feelings, often letting your voice take the lead in our sessions.
+My approach is gentle and collaborative.
+I don’t aim to change who you are; instead, we explore how your patterns developed, what they’ve been protecting, and how you can respond with more choice and self-compassion.
+At times, I might also suggest using creative tools and other techniques to help you discover or identify your feelings and find suitable coping mechanisms.

 I usually like to use three main techniques in sessions, depending on what your needs are:

-- Giving you the space to talk openly about the things you need to, without judgement
+- Giving you the space to talk openly about the things you need to, without judgment

 - Psychoeducation – learning about how our nervous system works, or why a trauma might stay with us after the event